rtbsec/EntraFalcon/README.md

 - **Defender for Endpoint RBAC**: Not assessed
 - **Intune RBAC**: Not assessed
 - **Cloud Environment**: Cloud platforms evolve rapidly.
 As a result, some assessments or detections may become outdated or inaccurate over time.
 Moreover, tenants are becoming increasingly complex, and specific configurations or combinations of settings may lead to inaccurate results.
 While we strive to keep EntraFalcon up to date, it is always recommended to validate findings independently and not rely solely on the tool for critical decisions.
+- **HTML Reports**: The generated HTML reports do not implement protection mechanisms against cross-site scripting (XSS).

 ## 📦 Integrated External Tools